TenderSure-Africa-SEZ/trific-platform-docs/docs/platform/business-model.md

 # Business Model

-The Trific Platform operates on a curated marketplace model that generates value through quality assurance, direct engagement, and secure transaction facilitation.
+The TRIFIC Platform operates on a curated marketplace model that generates value through quality assurance, direct engagement, and secure transaction facilitation.
 Our multi-sided platform creates sustainable revenue while delivering exceptional value to all participants.

 ## Platform Value Proposition